Bluvert

 add-message.py:

-* -r|--recipient (required): MAC address of BT device.
-If you use "*", the message is send to any device
+* -r|--recipient (optional): MAC address of BT device.
+If you use "*" the message is sent to every device.
+If this argument is not given '*' is used as recipient

 * -f|--file (required): File which has to be sent

-* -e|--expires (optional): This parameter sets a timelimit for sending files in seconds.
+* -e|--expires (optional): This parameter sets a timelimit in seconds for sending files.
 After this timeout, the message is discarded.

-* -m|--move (optional): The file will be moved, instead of being copied.
+* -m|--move (optional): The file will be moved instead of being copied.
 Default is copying mode.

 Examples: